Thursday, March 29, 2012

 an empty spray bottle

-Pour fabric softener and baking soda into the bottle, fill it (almost) the rest of the way up with hot tap water.
+Pour fabric softener, baking soda, and oil into the bottle, fill it (almost) the rest of the way up with hot tap water.
 Give it a good shake and spritz away.

 The first time I made this I sprayed every fabric surface of my home!
 That may have been overkill.